 Easy Steak Egg Rolls Recipe

-My household loves steak and loves egg rolls, so why not combine them together?
-Although I've tried many different egg rolls in my 40 years, I don't think I have ever had steak eggrolls.
+My household loves steak and egg rolls, so combining the two just made sense.
+Although I’ve tried many different egg rolls over the years, I don’t think I’ve ever had steak egg rolls before.

-This recipe used 8 simple ingredients - most I already had in my pantry - including onion powder, garlic powder, vegetable oil, Worcestershire sauce and soy sauce.
-Crunchy, delicious, savory, tangy, you will be wanting and asking for more!
+This recipe uses 8 simple ingredients - most of which I already had in my pantry - including onion powder, garlic powder, vegetable oil, Worcestershire sauce, and soy sauce.
+These egg rolls are crunchy, savory, and slightly tangy - definitely a recipe you’ll want to make again.

 • Difficulty Level: Easy